Quandaledingus/MomentumOS/README.md

 # MomentumOS

+> [!CAUTION]
+> This is a modified version for some issues if anyone wants to install it.
+Please go ahead and download a different firmware (reliable/updated) [a new firmware](https://github.com/DarkFlippers/unleashed-firmware/)

 MomentumOS is a sleek, modern operating system designed for speed, simplicity, and innovation.
 It delivers a seamless user experience, robust performance, and cutting-edge features that make it ideal for developers, power users, and everyday tasks.

 ---